The-Devoyage/devoyage-web/blog/subgraph-v0.0.7/index.md

 Hello all -- Thanks for joining!

-Today we are going to use the Chat GPT API to show off the newest relase from the subgraph project, which is a tool built to help you start up a well rounded API in a matter of minutes.
+Today we are going to use the Chat GPT API to show off the newest release from the subgraph project, which is a tool built to help you start up a well rounded API in a matter of minutes.

 The [@The-Devoyage/subgraph](https://www.github.com/the-devoyage/subgraph) project is a proof-of-concept implementation written in Rust for generating a dynamic API from a single configuration/schema.